 Urinary tract infection (UTI) in men | Pokenga pūaha mimi

-• UTIs are rare in men aged under 50 years but are more common in older men.
+• UTIs are rare in men under the age of 50 but are more common in older men.

 • Symptoms of a UTI include burning or pain when peeing, and needing to pee more often and more urgently.

-• All symptoms of a UTI should be checked by a doctor.
+• All symptoms of a UTI should be checked by a healthcare provider.

-• In rare cases, the infection can spread to your kidneys.
-This is known as pyelonephritis and needs urgent medical care.
+• If the infection affects your kidneys it’s known as pyelonephritis.
+This isn’t common but needs urgent medical care.

 • UTIs can be treated with antibiotics.